-Once you’ve discussed questions #1 and #2, you will find the question #3 easier to answer.
+Once you've discussed questions #1 and #2, you will find the question #3 easier to answer.
 This question is where the rubber meets the road.
-The answers to this question provide the keys to boosting project results for the future.
+The answers to this question can improve results for your future projects.

 On the positive side, identify things you've done before that you wish to continue.
 On the negative side, identify things you wish to avoid or reduce.
 What proactive things can you do earlier in the project that will reduce your overall effort and yet improve your results?